Unicorn: Reasoning about Configurable System Performance through the lens of Causality: Motivating Scenarios

 To show major shortcomings of existing state-of-the-art performance models, we built performance influence models that have extensively been used in the systems' literature~\cite{siegmund2015performance,JSVKPA:ASE17,GCASW:ASE13,GSKA:SPPEXA,kolesnikov2019tradeoffs,kaltenecker2020interplay,muhlbauer2019accurate,grebhahn2019predicting,siegmund2020dimensions} and it is the standard approach in industry~\cite{kolesnikov2019tradeoffs,kaltenecker2020interplay}.
-Specifically, we built non-linear regression models with forward and backward elimination using a step-wise training method on the \textsc{DeepStream} performance data.
-We then performed several sensitivity analyses and identified the following issues: \besq \item \textbf{Performance influence models could not reliably predict performance in unseen environments.} Performance behavior of configurable systems varies across environments, e.g., when we deploy a software on a new hardware with a different microarchitecture or when the workload changes~\cite{JSVKPA:ASE17,JVKSK:SEAMS17,JVKS:FSE18,iqbal_transfer_2019,VPGFC:ICPE17}.
+Specifically, we built non-linear regression models with forward and backward elimination using a step-wise training method on the \textsc{Deepstream} performance data.
+We then performed several sensitivity analyses and identified the following issues: \besq \item \textbf{Performance influence models could not reliably predict performance in unseen environments.} Performance behavior of configurable systems vary across environments, e.g., when we deploy software on new hardware with a different microarchitecture or when the workload changes~\cite{JSVKPA:ASE17,JVKSK:SEAMS17,JVKS:FSE18,iqbal_transfer_2019,VPGFC:ICPE17}.
 When building a performance model, it is important to capture predictors that transfer well, i.e., remain \emph{stable} across environmental changes.
 The predictors in performance models are options ($o_i$) and interactions ($\phi(o_i..o_j)$) that appear in the explainable models of form $f(c)=\beta_0+\Sigma_{i}{\phi(o_i)}+\Sigma_{i..j}{\phi(o_i..o_j)}$.
 The transferability of performance predictors is expected from performance models since they are learned based on one environment (e.g., staging as the source environment) and are desirable to reliably predict performance in another environment (e.g., production as the target environment).
 Therefore, if the predictors in a performance model become unstable, even if they produce accurate predictions in the current environment, there is no guarantee that it performs well in other environments, i.e., they become unreliable for performance predictions and performance optimizations due to large prediction errors.
 To investigate how transferable performance influence models are across environments, we performed a thorough analysis when learning a performance model for \textsc{DeepStream} deployed on two different hardware platforms that have two different microarchitectures.
-Note that such environmental changes are common, and it is known that performance behavior changes when in addition to a change of hardware resources (e.g., higher \texttt{CPU Frequency}), we have major differences in terms of architectural constructs~\cite{ding2021generalizable,curtsinger2013stabilizer}, also supported by a thorough empirical study~\cite{JSVKPA:ASE17}.
-The results in \fig{deepstream_across_environments_reg} indicate that the number of stable predictors is too small with respect to the total number of predictors that appear in the learned regression models.
+Note that such environmental changes are common, and it is known that performance behavior changes when, in addition to a change in hardware resources (e.g., higher \texttt{CPU Frequency}), we have major differences in terms of architectural constructs~\cite{ding2021generalizable,curtsinger2013stabilizer}, also supported by a thorough empirical study~\cite{JSVKPA:ASE17}.
+The results in \fig{barplot_hw_change} (a) indicate that the number of stable predictors is too small for the total number of predictors that appear in the learned regression models.
+Additionally, the coefficients of the common predictors change across environments as shown in \fig{coeff_across_environments} making them unreliable to be resued in the new scenario.